AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-dashboard.md

 1. To save your changes, click **[!UICONTROL Save]** at the top right of the page.

+   >[!NOTE]
+   >
+   >A modal appears when you try to leave this view with unsaved changes.
+This modal prompts you to either save or discard those changes.

 1. Navigate to **[!UICONTROL System]** > **[!UICONTROL Cache Management]** and click **[!UICONTROL Flush Cache]** to refresh all invalid caches.

 ### Credit card fields